 DESCRIPTION PERFORMANCE

 The bright silver/gold coating of Zirconium Nitride is produced by the physical vapor deposition (PVD) process.
 The coating is about .0001" in thickness and is over 30% harder than TiN (approximately 3100 Vickers hardness).
 ZrN has more lubricity, improved chemical resistance, and better thermal stability at higher temperatures.
-ZrN coated tools last from 200 to 1000% longer than uncoated tools and up to 500% longer than TiN when drilling grey iron and brass.
+ZrN coated tools last from 200 to 1000% longer than uncoated tools and up to 500% longer than TiN when drilling gray iron and brass.
 Performance will vary by material and tool.

 APPLICATIONS PRECAUTIONS